svalente317/sanka/README.md

 * Fields can be public or private, and classes can be public or private.
 * Many keywords work as they do in Java, such as `if`, `for`, `while`, `break`, `continue`, `case`.
+* The `var` keyword defines local variables, as introduced in Java 10.
 * Objects and arrays are mutable.
 * Support for interfaces and abstract classes.